oceanzhang88/3-Path-Tracers/README.md

 # 3 Flavors of Path Tracer

-This image is rendered from the CPP-Tracer via Photon Mapping.
+This image is rendered from the CPP-Tracer via Photon Mapping with SPP 25.

 <img src="media/water_bunny_caustics.png" alt="drawing" width="1000"/>